k0pernicus/cargo-template-test-submodule/README.md

 A test cargo-template for testing cargo template with git submodules.

+### SECURITY ADVISORY

+This submodule uses `traitobject`, a crate with several security flaws, which has been flagged as "unmaintained".
+This submodule should **not** be used any other than a test crate, and should **not** be used as production level.

 ### Warning

 To test this, you must use a Nighly version of Rust.